Managing a Small Association Website

 Background

-The Golden Horseshoe Virtual Assistants Group was established in 2008 to facilitate face-to-face networking in an industry that works primarily online.
-As Founder and Director, my goal is to promote the group both to potential members and to businesses who may need to hire a virtual assistant.
+As Founder and Director of the Golden Horseshoe Virtual Assistants (GHVA), my goal is to promote the group both to potential members and to businesses who may need to hire a virtual assistant.

 In 2013, we signed up for a membership management system called Wild Apricot.
 It seemed ideal, because it offered all of the following features: